Kilby Block Party parking 2026: Read this to get in and out

 Lots nearby for Kilby Block Party parking

-My experience with random lots near the fairgrounds — for events much less in-demand than the Kilby Block Party — is $20 or $30 per event.
+My experience with random lots near the fairgrounds — for events much less in-demand than the Kilby Block Party — is $30 or $40 per event.
 Real estate is pretty limited and they know the market is nearly cornered.
 You’re also walking a block or two or five.
-Also you’re traversing the hellscape that is west North Temple Street at midnight.
+And you’re traversing the hellscape that is west North Temple Street at midnight.

 Construction and demolition blight nearly every block of west North Temple near the fairgrounds